-Dras is situated at a distance of 60 km from Kargil on the road towards Srinagar in Jammu and Kashmir recently reorganised as a Union Territory of India.
-It is also known as the “Gateway to Ladakh”.
-What is interesting to know about this place is the fact that it is situated at a height of around 3230m.
-Being the second coldest place in the world, it even experienced minus 60-degree Celcius in the year 1995.
+Dras is situated at a distance of 60 km from Kargil on the road towards Srinagar in Jammu and Kashmir which is recently reorganized as a Union Territory of India.
+It is also known as the Gateway to Ladakh.
+What is interesting to know about this place is the fact that it is situated at a height of around 3,230m.
+Being the second coldest place in the world, it even recorded minus 60-degree Celcius in the year 1995.

 Dras was earlier known as Hem-Bas.
 From 1846-1947, Jammu and Kashmir was a princely state in India where Dras was a part of the Kargil Tehsil of Ladakh Wazarat.
 After that, the place witnessed the British Era.

 This is a small village which is located at a distance of around 20 km from Dras.
 What is really interesting to know is the fact that this village is the only village where Kashmiri is spoken in quite a prominent manner.

 This is basically a 3-day trek that Dras hosts.
 It continues from Mushku valley to Tilail in the Gurez region.

 What is really interesting is that it is believed that one of the walls of this masjid was raised naturally during its construction.
 And like this, there are some other beliefs that surround this masjid.
 It is located at a distance of about 7 km and is often frequented by pilgrims.